Checklist for start-up entrepreneurs

 Think carefully whether you need business premises and where they should be located.
 You may lease or buy the premises.
 Find out too if there are any official inspections required for the premises.

 Pay attention to what you are committing to.
 Conclude agreements in writing and use experts for help if necessary.

-Look into the relevant bookkeeping and financial management issues.
+Look into the relevant bookkeeping and financial administration issues.
 Unless you are a professional accountant yourself, use an accountancy firm.